The Blue Knight

 In 1984, a team of vigilantes calling themselves the Blue Knights emerged in Astro City.
 Their appearance was very similar to the original dark vigilante.
 Though they lacked the sophisticated gear and abilities, they used the imagery and reputation of the Blue Knight as a rallying symbol to vent their own angers on members of the criminal element.
 Their membership was comprised of both genders, and each individual had his/her own unique powers or abilities.
 Just what their connection to the singular Blue Knight is remains unknown.

-Part of the Blue Knight's fearful and mysterious imagery is enhanced since we still lack definite evidence in regards to whether his powers come from supernatural forces, or are the skilled detective techniques of a clever police officer using skilled detective techniques.
-Perhaps a a combination of the two.
+Part of the Blue Knight's fearful and mysterious imagery is enhanced since we still lack definite evidence in regards to whether his powers come from supernatural forces, or are the skilled detective techniques of a clever police officer.
+Perhaps it is a combination of the two.
 If it is the latter, then where do the special weaponry/engineering skills end and the supernatural aspects begin?

 A newspaper article from 1983 purports that the Blue Knight was the ghost of officer Michael Stone (not Josh).
 It further details that he was killed with his whole precinct in a mob 'rubout' operation.
 The similarity in names could be a fact check oversight, an error of judgement on the part of the reporter, or maybe a tactic for concealment and misdirection.